-The corporation tax enacted at the balance sheet date is 19% and the deferred tax for 2020/21 has been calculated at the appropriate tax rate which is expected to apply when the assets are realised or liabilities settled.
+In the 2021 Budget the government announced that the UK tax rate will increase to 25% from 1 April 2023.
+This new rate has been enacted at the balance sheet date and the deferred tax for 2021/22 has been calculated at the appropriate tax rate which is expected to apply when the assets are realised or liabilities settled.
+In preparing the calculation a prudent approach has been taken when considering the rate at which timing differences will reverse.